 One of the worst things that can happen to a woman or girl is an obstetric fistula, an internal injury caused by an obstructed labour during childbirth that leaves her incontinent and humiliated with a horrible lingering odour.
-By supporting the work of Dr Catherine Hamlin and her team, you can help these women.
+By supporting the life’s work of founder Dr Catherine Hamlin and the Hamlin team today, you can help these women.

 Help your students understand this important issue and together we can create lasting change.

 Here are some ways we can work together!

 Educate your students about the Hamlin story and plight of obstetric fistula sufferers in Ethiopia via our online Geography Resources, supporting the NSW Geography Syllabus.

 Published in November 2018, this Geography Teachers Association of NSW Bulletin contains a resource for learning about women in Ethiopia with fistula and the Catherine Hamlin Fistula Foundation.
 It was prepared by experienced Geography teacher and long time Hamlin volunteer, Lynne Acworth.

 Our School Geography Resources have won the 2018 Geoff Conolly Memorial Award for a significant article published in the Geography Teacher’s Association of NSW & ACT Geography Bulletin.

 Congratulations to Lynne Acworth for writing a wonderful resource for the NSW Geography Syllabus, using Hamlin Fistula Ethiopia as a case study.

 Since the beginning, when Drs Catherine and Reg Hamlin first arrived in Ethiopia in 1959, there has been a movement of fundraisers who have championed the Hamlin’s cause of eradicating fistula.
 Forever.